 - The connection to the external system through an interface (RS232 or Bluetooth) must be established. - The transmission rate (Baud rate) needs to be set correctly. - The data protocol type P10 needs to be selected. - → Once remote operation is active, all settings are controlled through the external system. - → Blood pressure measurement can be manually initiated on the device at any time see paragraph 5.4.2, p.
-35.
+36.

-5.2 Requirements for manual/automatic operation
+5.2 Requirements for Manual/Automatic Operation

+Manual/automatic operation